 The bill, known as "Willie's Law," amends and reenacts several sections of Louisiana law related to anatomical gifts, specifically R.S.
 17:2351, 2354, and 2354.8, while also enacting new definitions and provisions.
 Key changes include the inclusion of "fishing license" and "hunting license" in the definition of a "document of gift," allowing individuals to indicate their donor status on these licenses.
-The bill also clarifies that the revocation or cancellation of a driver's license, identification card, fishing license, or hunting license does not invalidate an anatomical gift.
-Additionally, it mandates cooperation between the Louisiana Department of Public Safety and Corrections and the Louisiana Department of Wildlife and Fisheries to ensure relevant information regarding anatomical gifts is transferred to donor registries.
+The bill also clarifies that revocation or suspension of a driver's license or identification card does not invalidate an anatomical gift indicated on those documents.
+Additionally, it mandates cooperation between the Louisiana Department of Public Safety and Corrections and the Louisiana Department of Wildlife and Fisheries to ensure relevant information about anatomical gifts is transferred to donor registries.

-Furthermore, the bill establishes new requirements for the Department of Wildlife and Fisheries to promote anatomical donation programs through recreational licensing.
-It requires that fishing and hunting licenses include an option for applicants to indicate their desire to make an anatomical gift, along with instructions for expressing any special wishes or limitations regarding the donation.
-The bill also provides liability protections for the state and its agencies, as well as for attending physicians and hospitals involved in the removal or use of anatomical gifts.
-Overall, the legislation aims to enhance the process of making anatomical gifts and increase awareness and participation in organ and tissue donation.
+Furthermore, the bill introduces new provisions under R.S.
+56:3000(K) that require the Department of Wildlife and Fisheries to promote anatomical donation programs through its recreational licensing system.
+It stipulates that applicants for fishing and hunting licenses will be asked if they wish to make an anatomical gift and provides instructions for indicating any special wishes or limitations regarding their donation.
+The bill also limits liability for the state and its agencies concerning the removal or use of anatomical gifts, ensuring that attending physicians and hospitals are not held liable for actions related to these donations.

 Statutes affected: SB411 Original: 17:2351(6), 17:2354(A)(1), 17:8(B)